Skip to main content

 What I don't sell

 I publish what I sell.
-I also publish what I don't sell — because the gap between those two lists is where most consultancies overclaim, and where most buyers end up paying for something the consultant has never actually delivered.
+I also publish what I don't sell — because the gap between those two lists is where most consultants overclaim, and where most clients end up paying for something the consultant has never actually done.

 Overlay tools

-If a vendor is pitching you an overlay, I'm happy to read the contract on a 15-minute call before you sign.
+If a vendor is pitching you one, I'm happy to read the contract on a free 15-minute call before you sign.

 AI accessibility audits

 If you want a tool, the resources page lists the ones I trust.
-The most boring answer — axe-core running in your existing CI on every push — is correct for most mid-market teams.
+The most boring answer — a free automated checker (axe-core is the industry standard) plugged into your developers' workflow so every code change gets tested — is the right one for most mid-sized teams.

 Why publish this

-Saying what's not in the product line is harder than saying what is.
-The "what I don't sell" list reads as discipline because every item is adjacent to my category — not unrelated. ("I don't bake bread" would be a joke.
-"I don't sell remediation sprints" is a position.)
+Saying what's not on the list is harder than saying what is.
+The "what I don't sell" list reads as discipline because every item is adjacent to what I do — not unrelated. ("I don't bake bread" would be a joke.
+"I don't sell accessibility overlays" is a position.)